Designing services and interfaces to support patient-centered care.

 Context

-In 2023, a new provincial initiative allowed pharmacists in British Columbia to prescribe medications for 21 minor ailments and contraceptives.
-In response, the clinic needed to update its appointment booking process to include Minor Ailment and Contraceptive (MAC) appointments.
+In 2023, a provincial initiative enabled pharmacists in British Columbia to prescribe medications for 21 minor ailments and contraceptives (MAC).
+The clinic needed to adapt its appointment booking process to accommodate these new services.

 Objective

-Enable patients to book MAC appointments online and indicate which of the 21 minor ailments or contraceptives they require.
+Enable patients to book MAC appointments online and indicate which of the 21 minor ailments or contraceptives they need support with.

 Approach